KhaledAbuAl-Majd/Database-Backup-Service/README.md

-﻿# 🚀 SQL Server Automated Backup Suite
+﻿﻿# 🚀 SQL Server Automated Backup Suite

 A professional Windows Service-based solution for automated SQL Server database backups.
-This repository demonstrates two distinct architectural patterns for handling scheduled tasks in Windows, both engineered for high reliability and automated deployment.
+This repository demonstrates two distinct architectural for handling scheduled tasks in Windows, both designed for high reliability and automated deployment.

 ---

 ## 📁 Repository Structure

-* **`/Timer-Based-Service`**: Traditional architecture using `System.Timers.Timer` for continuous background monitoring and execution.
+* **`/Timer-Based-Service`**: Traditional architecture using `System.Threading.Timer` for continuous background monitoring and execution.
 * **`/Task-Scheduler-Service`**: Modern hybrid approach combining a **Manual Windows Service** with the **Windows Task Scheduler API** for peak resource efficiency.

 ---